Table of Contents

-Similar to the left-hand lift, the fretting hand lift technique involves raising all your fingers simultaneously to mute all the strings.
+Similar to the left-hand lift, the fretting hand lift involves raising all your fingers simultaneously to mute all the strings.

-It’s a useful technique when you need a moment of silence between chord changes or at the end of a riff.
+It’s useful when you need a moment of silence between chord changes or at the end of a riff.
 It calls for practice to get it just right, but it can be an invaluable addition to your guitar-playing arsenal.